AstarNetwork/builders-program/README.md

 ### Network and Fundraising support

-- We have access to a huge network of traditional / crypto investors, industry experts, blockchain mentors, exchanges, VCs, marketmakers etc. all of which we can link you up with to elevate your project to the next level.
+- We have access to a huge network of traditional / crypto investors, industry experts, blockchain mentors, exchanges, marketmakers etc. all of which we can link you up with to elevate your project to the next level.
-- A very unique feature of the Shiden Network is [DApps staking](https://docs.plasmnet.io/build/dapps-reward) where developers can earn SDN tokens by developing and deploying applications on the Shiden.
-These additional SDN tokens can help to supplement your team's income.
+- A very unique feature of the Plasm / Shiden Network is [DApps staking](https://docs.plasmnet.io/build/dapps-reward) where developers can earn SDN tokens by developing and deploying applications on Plasm / Shiden.
+These tokens can provide additional supplementary income for your team.

 ### Marketing support

-- As the saying goes "You can have the best product in the world, but if nobody knows about it, what good is it?" so part of what we can also do is to help promote your project on the various social media platforms like Twitter, Telegram etc.
+- We can help to promote your project on our various social media platforms like Twitter, Telegram etc.
 - You will also be invited to our community meetups and conferences as a guest speaker to share more about your project and to grow your community.
 - We are a big fan of cross collaboration between projects in the ecosystem and will help to link your team with other projects in the acceleration program to create something amazing.

 ### Post graduation support

-- It's hard to get into the Shiden Network Acceleration Program, even harder to graduate from it so if you made it through the entire process, congratulations!
-As a final gift from us to you, should you ever need help for your future projects, feel free to reach out to us and we will try our best to help you.
+- It's hard to get into our Acceleration Program, even harder to graduate from it so if you made it through the entire process, congratulations!
+As a final gift from us, should you ever need help for your future projects, feel free to reach out to us and we will try our best to help you.

 ## How to apply?